Richarlison fit for World Cup but absent for Man Utd fixture, Conte confirms

-In a tearful interview after the game, Richarlison told ESPN Brazil: "It's kind of hard to say because it's close to the realisation of my dream."
+In a tearful interview after the game, Richarlison said: "It's kind of hard to say because it's close to the realisation of my dream."

-But when questioned over Richarlison potentially missing the World Cup, Conte had an optimistic message.
+But when questioned over Richarlison potentially missing the FIFA World Cup, Conte had an optimistic message.

-"The injury of Richarlison, he's [having] a scan and then we will see how long he needs to recover," Conte told reporters.
+"The injury of Richarlison, he's [having] a scan and then we will see how long he needs to recover," Conte said.
 "But for sure against United, he's not available.

 "I can confirm that the player is not risking not playing the World Cup, absolutely."

-Conte was unsure whether Richarlison's fellow forward Dejan Kulusevski would be fit for Wednesday's game at Old Trafford, after the Sweden international missed the Everton match with a hamstring injury.
+Conte was unsure whether Richarlison's fellow forward Dejan Kulusevski would be fit for Thursday's game at Old Trafford, after the Sweden international missed the Everton match with a hamstring injury.

-"Kulusevski is working, we'll see," Conte added.
+"Kulusevski is working, we'll see," Conte said.
 "We have to go day by day with him.

 "The medical department are working a lot to try to recover him, but we don't know about the game against United."